zhy2002/neutron/readme.md

 Things Neutron can do
 ------------------
-A feild is required - check
+A field is required - check

 A field pattern validation - check